flast101/padding-oracle-attack-explained/index.md

 ![example.png](images/example.png "example.png")

-In case you don't know the IV, you won't be able to decrypt the first blck and you will get a result as follows:
+In case you don't know the IV, you won't be able to decrypt the first block and you will get a result as follows:

 ![example-noiv.png](images/example-noiv.png "example-noiv.png")